 The app calculates detailed statistics based on your entered data, then provides you with useful information such as your current average words per day and the number of words a day you’d need to write in order to reach your set goal.
 This will allow you to plan your writing and to gain the necessary dedication and mindset necessary for writing daily by setting a word count goal that you’d need to achieve.

 WordOne also provides you with visual indications of progress on each of your projects.
 The main project listing not only provides a progress meter which is updated as you add new session word counts, but it also colour codes the items in the project listing based on how close (or far) you are from achieving your set targets.

 But that’s not all!
-WordOne also lets you share your writing progress with other writers via social media so that you can encourage them by showing how much you’d achieved 🙂 WordOne has full support for iOS 8’s share extensions and will allow you to share via any supported extensions/applications.
-On older iOS versions, WordOne supports the standard sharing options provided by iOS itself.
+WordOne also lets you share your writing progress with other writers via social media so that you can encourage them by showing how much you’d achieved.
+WordOne has full support for iOS’s share extensions and will allow you to share via any supported extensions/applications.
+Meaning you can brag about your writing progress all over your social media.

 WordOne is also great for NaNoWriMo and other such goal-based writing challenges and contests.

 Note: The pro version of the app allows you to track as many projects as you want.
-The Lite version only allows tracking one project – if you want to track more than that, then you need to purchase the Pro version.
+The Lite version only allows tracking one project, so if you want to track more than that, then you need to purchase the paid version.

-– Support for as many writing projects as you want (in the Pro version).
+- Support for one writing project in the Lite version or as many writing projects as you want in the paid version.

-– Color-coded projects listing to easily indicate current overall progress for each project.
+- Color-coded projects listing which easily indicates current overall progress for each project.

 - Progress bar indicating percentage completed for each project.

 - View history for word counts on individual days and be able to see the total word count at that point as well as the session word count.